sampsyo/home/_drafts/functioninheritance.md

 }
 ```

-TK what is fsuper?
+That `fsuper` name, like `fself`, is supposed to remind you of the corresponding OO concept.
+Calling it invokes the original version of the function we're extending.

-That implementation is a little hacky because it supports an arbitrary number of function arguments via [ES6 "spread" syntax][spread].
-For a less trivial example that also has stronger types, see the memoization combinator, `memo`, in [this post's associated  Gist][gist].
+This `trace` implementation is a little hacky because it supports an arbitrary number of function arguments via [ES6 "spread" syntax][spread].
+For a less trivial example that also has stronger types, see the memoization combinator, `memo`, in [that there Gist][gist].

 [spread]: http://wiki.ecmascript.org/doku.php?id=harmony:spread

 ### Tying It Together

 The final code is to mash up the core code with the mixins.
 To do this in TypeScript, we'll need two handy functional tools: a fixed-point combinator and function composition.
+Throw them in your `util.ts`.

 Here's a simple fixed-point combinator that works with any number of function arguments: